Recent Road Accident Fund Payouts

 The Road Accident Fund’s annual report provides an overview of the RAF’s current status, financial statements and feedback on management and governance for the financial year.

-According to the report, the average claim value increased by 9.54% in the 2023/2024 financial year, compared to the previous year.
-The average settlement value reported was R287,000 per claim.
+According to the report, the average claim value increased by 21.4% in the 2024/2025 financial year, compared to the previous year.
+The average settlement value reported was R348,100 per claim.

-Total claims received by the RAF decreased slightly from the preceding year, to R45.1 billion.
+Total claims received by the RAF increased marginally from the preceding year, to R46.7 billion.

 The average values of specific RAF claim types were as follows:

-The RAF’s latest annual report indicates an improvement in its financial performance.
+The RAF’s latest annual report indicates ongoing financial pressure.

 Notable recent RAF payouts